Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Classify emotions/README.md

 The next image is a representation of the neural network designed.
 ![Ann classification problem](https://user-images.githubusercontent.com/31509775/32282186-e80f7e7a-beee-11e7-85a2-af58946356f5.PNG)

-After that the neural network has been created, is trained and then is tested; the accuracy of the neural network designed by the autor is the almost the 94%; to check the performance of the neural network; has been written a function that compute and show the cunfusion matrix; this function can show the matrix in two modes, porcentage or total data, just changing a bolean value ('Normalize') when it is called.
+After that the neural network has been created, is trained and then is tested; the accuracy of the neural network designed by the autor is the almost the 94%; to check the performance of the neural network; has been written a function that organize and show the cunfusion matrix; this function can show the matrix in two modes, porcentage or total data, just changing a bolean value ('Normalize') when it is called.
 ```[PYTHON]
    29 def Plot_Confusion_Matrix(Matrix, Title, Cmap, Normalize = 'True'):
    30     '''